 While many people think that signing up to be an organ donor includes donating their brain, the purpose and the process of brain donation are different.
 Rather than helping to keep others alive, such as with kidney donation, brain donation helps advance scientific research.
 One donated brain can make a huge impact, potentially providing information for hundreds of studies.
 But many brains are needed from diverse populations and ages to help researchers investigate the causes of disease and to develop more effective therapies that can then be applied broadly.

 People choose to donate their brains after death for various reasons.
 For some, the primary motivation is to help scientists discover new treatments and preventions for disease.
 For others, the main goal is to have a positive impact on their community and future generations.
-Sometimes, family members want to know, for certain, whether their deceased loved one had Alzheimer’s disease or if something else caused the dementia.
-At present, it is still true that only by examining the brain after death under a microscope is a full diagnosis of Alzheimer’s or another disorder possible.
-When donating as part of a study that a person actively participated in while alive, or to the NIH NeuroBioBank, there is no cost to the family for the donation procedure or the autopsy report.
+Sometimes, family members want to confirm, by autopsy, whether their deceased loved one had Alzheimer’s disease or if something else caused the dementia.
+Some lab and imaging tests are now available to help a doctor or researcher see biological signs of the disease in a living person.
+However, by examining the brain after death under a microscope, signs of Alzheimer’s disease, such as amyloid plaques and tau tangles, or other brain diseases can be identified.
+When donating as part of a study that a person actively participated in while alive, or by donating to the NIH NeuroBioBank, there is no cost to the family for the donation procedure or the autopsy report.

-One significant benefit of brain donation often catches families by surprise, and that is a sense of solace.
+One significant benefit of brain donation often catches families by surprise, which is a sense of solace.
 Despite losing a loved one, some are comforted by knowing that this action may have a broad, positive impact on public health and wellness in the years ahead.

 Whatever the reasons, one thing is true for everyone: Brain donation is a generous gift.
-Researchers use donated brain tissue to study brain diseases that affect millions of people and include Alzheimer’s disease, Lewy body dementia, frontotemporal disorders, mixed dementia, Parkinson’s, and Huntington’s disease, as well as brain injuries such as trauma and stroke.
+Researchers use donated brain tissue to study brain diseases that affect millions of people.
+These diseases include Alzheimer’s disease, Lewy body dementia, frontotemporal disorders, mixed dementia, Parkinson’s, and Huntington’s disease, as well as brain injuries such as trauma and stroke.

 Researchers also need brains from a diverse group of people representing, for example, different races and ethnicities, genders, geographic locations, and sexual orientations.